Under Maryland’s theft statute, a person may not, under specified circumstances:

 - in a case of theft of a trade secret, the defendant rightfully knew the trade secret, or the trade secret was available to the defendant from a source other than the owner.

-Attorneys for Theft Crimes in Baltimore, Maryland
+Theft Lawyer in Baltimore, Maryland

 Call today to discuss your case with an experienced attorney at James E. Crawford, Jr. & Associates in Baltimore, Maryland.